ntu-cam-clic/Social_Decision_Making_Tasks/README.md

 You can try to play the tasks here: https://ntusingapore.qualtrics.com/jfe/form/SV_afMiUPTlQtwZ8SW

 ## Files in this GitHub repository
 * **Images** folder.
-To solve the issue mentioned above, we uploaded all the images of the decision-making tasks to this folder.
+This folder stores images used in the socialDMtasks.qsf.
 You can download the images and use them in your own GitHub or Qualtrics account.
 * **example_Code_Data_Preprocessing** folder.
 This folder contains an example raw dataset from Qualtrics and scripts for preprocessing the raw data.
 * **socialDMtasks.pdf**.
 This file shows each screen that a participant may see on when performing these tasks on Qualtrics.
 * **socialDMtasks.qsf**.
 This is a “Qualtrics Survey Format” file, which contains the survey questions, Javascript, survey header, CSS, embedded data for the decision-making tasks and can be transferred to another Qualtrics account.
-Please note that if you import the .qsf file into your own account, the files (including images) in the library are not transferred.
+Please note that if you import a .qsf file into your own account, the images in the original account will not be transferred.
 If the images in the original account are deleted, you will lose access to them.
+The images used in this socialDMtasks.qsf file are stored in the above "Images" folder.
+You can save these images to your own GitHub account and change the URL links in the header of the survey using the "updatingImageURLs.py" script below.
 * **updatingImageURLs.py**.
 If you copy the images to your own GitHub account, this script can be used to update the URL links to all the images.